 "LIKE A PRAYER" BY MADONNA (1989)

-Released in February 1989, this was yet another 80s video to cause much controversy!
+Released in February 1989, "Like A Prayer" was yet another 80s video to cause much controversy!

 No doubt, all the controversy helped to ensure that Like a Prayer was one of Madonna's biggest-selling singles, selling over five million copies world-wide during 1989.